Moonsong-Labs/zksync-social-login-circuit/README.md

 ## About the repo

-This repo contains code writen using the [circom language](https://docs.circom.io/).
+This repo contains code written using the [circom language](https://docs.circom.io/).
 In order to generate and verify proofs, several steps are required:

 1. Compile the circuit